albatros13/spam-classifier/README.md

         ...
         email_M.txt
 ```
-Second parameter, `model_file` is an optional file name to save the trained model.
+The second parameter, `model_file` is a file name to save the trained model.

-All parameters are optional: if the data path is not provided,
+Both parameters are optional: if the data path is not provided,
 the utility expects data to be in the current folder.
 By default, the model is stored in the file `saved_model.pk1`.

-For estimating probability of an email to be spam, call `predict`.
-The command invokes the `load_and_predict` function passing the email's text, and
+The `predict` entry point invokes the `load_and_predict` function passing the email's text and the
-saved model as parameter.
+saved classifier as parameter.
 The latter can be skipped if the default file name was used.

 ## Output
-The `train_and_save` produces two files with serialized model and term statistics for the training data.
+The `train_and_save` produces a file with serialized pipeline (pre-processor, vectorizer and classification algorithm).
 The `load_and_predict` prints the probability of the email input being spam.

 ## Assumptions